guangqian-guo/HANet/README.md

 The core code of our paper: "Save the Tiny, Save the All: Hierarchical Activation Network for Tiny Object Detection" (TCSVT).

-*Note: This is not the complete code, we have only exposed part of the core implementation.*
+*Note: This is not the complete code, we have only realeased part of the core implementation.*